 Around half of our students receive help in financing their Hack Reactor journey.
-We work with a lending company, Skillsfund who understands the investment you are making in yourself.
+We work with a lending company, Skills Fund who understands the investment you are making in yourself.
 Options are available for Hack Reactor Remote students to cover up to $23,280 for tuition and living expenses for full-time students, and up to $15,980 for tuition only for part-time students.
 After applying to Hack Reactor, you will receive details on how to get pre-approved with a lending partner and work with our Admissions Team to explore solutions to fund your tuition.

 As part of our mission to increase access to tech jobs for individuals of all professional backgrounds and experience levels, Hack Reactor is proud to announce our $1.3 million Scholarship Fund.Learn More